Partings (The Lord of the Rings: The Rings of Power): Filming

 Production on episodes beyond the first two began in January 2021, under the working title Untitled Amazon Project or simply UAP, following an extended filming break that began due to the COVID-19 pandemic.
 Yip confirmed that he had begun filming his episodes by March.
 Aaron Morton was the director of photography for Yip's episodes.
 Filming for the season wrapped on August 2.

 Vic Armstrong was the stunt coordinator and second unit director for the season.
 He ensured there were foreground elements when the wolves chase the Harfoots through a forest, to help establish what speed the creatures are moving at.
 Some tree pieces were removable with magnets so they could be moved in shots where the wolves pass by.
 The sword fight between Galadriel and several Númenórean cadets required Clark to fight with two swords and make 60 different movements.
 She was concerned about being "uncoordinated" but picked up the choreography quickly after starting with simple duel wielding movements.
-Yip hoped the scene would be a "source of joy" for the audience, especially since it was the first chance to show Galadriel sword fighting since the first episode.
+Yip hoped the scene would be a "source of joy" for the audience, especially since it was the first chance to show Galadriel sword fighting since the first episode, "A Shadow of the Past".
 He said the choreography was complicated but it was straightforward to film because the actors had rehearsed the sequence and no stunt doubles were required.
 This meant they did not have to hide any stunt double faces and could just move the camera with the choreography.
 It took one day to film.

 Vickers trained in blacksmith techniques to prepare for the scene where Halbrand does some smithy work in the episode.
 He, Yip, and Clark considered the forge scene between Halbrand and Galadriel to be pivotal for the characters.
 They spent a day filming it, working through different variations.
 Doble said there was an "emotional truth" that each character had to face about themselves in the scene before their stories could progress.
 Yip and Morton aimed to use specific shots to create the feeling that Galadriel has cornered Halbrand at the beginning of the scene, and to show that Halbrand gains the upper hand later on.
 When their discussion becomes more intense, the camera angles move from wide shots to closer shots where the actors are almost staring directly into the camera.
 Yip intended this to represent the characters "staring directly into each other's souls".